AWake01/rock-paper-scissors/README.md

 # rock-paper-sissors
-Console-based rock paoer sissors game.
+23/09/2024 : Console-based rock paper sissors game.

              As per OP task, no loops are used.

+24/09/2024:  Branch created for DOM manipulation UI.